Peter Petrzala gives an inside look into Israel

 The city itself boasts a HUGE entrepreneur population, and is very popular amongst young adults.
 Old Jaffa is kind of like the old part of Tel Aviv, which had some of the best shakshuka I’ve ever had at Dr. Shakshuka.
 It also had one of the best stuffed pitas I’ve ever had at Miznon, which was highly praised by our trek leaders.

-Pictured is the Carmel Market's large
+Pictured is the Carmel Market's large variety of authentic and potent spices. |

 While it was a big group, there was still a sense of “community” among us.
 I knew a lot of people that were on this trip, but I also got to foster relationships with people I didn’t know, too.
 I now understand why people say they really make the best friendships when they go on these Booth trips.
 I know a lot of people prefer smaller group settings – trust me, I do too – but it was only overwhelming for a very small period of time.
 Otherwise, I think that Booth Right should absolutely be a strong consideration for the 2nd year Spring Break trip if you haven’t decided already.

-Thanks for keeping up with The Life of a Booth Partner
+Thanks for keeping up with The Life of a Booth Partner!

 Comments